mkbabb/parse-that/docs/tranches/B/FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md

 ### Admission order

-1. Form the row-complete hash-bound P1 registry, including terminal, transaction, recovery, recursion, unordered, memo/allocation and result rows; do not label this P2 or P3.
+1. Freeze the smallest isolated Value-shaped and JSON-shaped product corpus, products, spans, diagnostics, recovery and failure forms.
-2. Implement hostile generic leaf fixtures in private prototype paths.
+2. Compose them only from the held private runtime mechanisms; add no public or CSS/domain surface.
-3. Compare equal values, spans, diagnostics, recovery and failures against accepted M2 at the exact same boundary.
+3. Compare equal products against accepted M2/consumer controls at the exact same boundary.
-4. Retire any leaf family that needs CSS/domain types, a second parser path or a scanner-shaped product.
+4. Retire any mechanism that requires a second parser path, scanner-shaped product, or unconsumed generality.
 5. Run single-process AB/BA points first.
 Run the seven-process exact bootstrap only if every binding point estimate is at least 10×.
 6. Bank the source/evidence transaction, then reconcile